spxbhuhb/zakadabar-stack/core/doc/Roadmap.md

 ## Unscheduled

 * synthetic forms (halfway done)
-* settings browser UI (halfway, depends on syntethic forms)
+* settings browser UI (depends on syntethic forms)
 * compile and add css classes on-demand (just an idea, but it is possible to manage)
 * themes and styles
     * make style sheet switches carry the original class name